sweetparadize/sweetparadize/README.md

 °⑅

-DNI ( ` ᴖ ´ ) : under 12 + over 20 (this isnt really a dni more of a thin ice , if interacted please do so with care.) , homophobic , transphobic , racist , pedos ; pro/dark/comshippers , support problematic creators/content , people who make their whole personality abt their mental disorder , mappride ppl (ew) , people who break boundaries for no reason and real life gore enjoyers.
+DNI ( ` ᴖ ´ ) : under 12 + over 20 (this isnt really a dni more of a thin ice , if interacted please do so with care.) , homophobic , transphobic , racist , pedos ; pro/dark/comshippers , support problematic creators/content , people who make their whole personality abt their mental disorder , mappride ppl (ew) , people who break boundaries for no reason and real life gore enjoyers and.. people named rue (this one is a joke pls dont kill me)

 thats all . bye